Best personal finance software

 Gone are the days of waiting for a printed bank account statement to drop through your letterbox, or making a visit to your local branch to move some money between accounts.
 We now have more control of our money than ever before.
 But that convenience could, for some, mean disorganisation, reckless spending, borrowing and debt.

 Applying poor money management techniques to your personal accounts is one thing, but doing the same to your small business funds could be disastrous.
 And while we can't help you to be sensible – that's on you – we have selected ten personal finance software solutions that can make a difference to the way you think and act with your capital.

 Take your pick of these services and use them to stay on top of your money.
 A good overview will help you control your spending, grow your balance, and ensure you've always got enough in reserve to keep the taxman happy.

-If you're looking to keep your business books with a bit more detail, check out our guide to the best accounts and invoicing software.
+If you're looking to keep your business books with a bit more detail, check out our guide to the best accounts software.

 Personal Capital's primary function is to track your investments, assets and savings, rather than specifically looking after your current accounts.
 Are your assets working for you?
 Are you on course for a comfortable retirement?
 What can you do to be better off?
 Plug everything in and you'll be able to see the big picture of your finances.